Timeline of recent events leading up Catalonia's elections | Taiwan News

 Catalonia, one of Spain's 17 autonomous regions, has a population of around 7.5 million people and includes the tourist-popular Mediterranean port of Barcelona, the country's second-largest city.

 The region has its own language as well as Spanish and generates a fifth of Spain's 1.1 trillion-euro ($1.3 trillion) economy.
-Polls consistently show most Catalans want the right to decide their future but are evenly divided over splitting from Spain.
+Polls consistently show most Catalans want the right to decide their future in a referendum but are evenly divided over splitting from Spain.

 — 2006: Spain's central government and Catalan authorities agree on devolving more powers to the northeastern region, including finance, health care and education.